Yan98/S2FGAN/README.md

 - [ ] Upload pretrained checkpoints
 - [ ] Upload testing script

-## Notice
-* We refactor the current implementation from our original training code.
-If you find any implementation error, please do not hesitate to contact us.

 ## License
 The Equalized layer, Modulated layer, PixelNorm and CUDA kernels are from offical styleGAN.
 For more details, please refer to repostiories: https://github.com/NVlabs/stylegan2